Stuycs-K/project03-final-09-wasp/PROPOSAL.md

 # Technical Details:

 Semaphores: Waiting for turn; nothing can be typed or processed on player's side while it is another player's turn (though they can quit with CTRL-C; perhaps also just makeit so that if they print "quit" they can quit, but anything else is replaced with "you cannot type right now").
+Also, one the room is full, no one else can join.

 (one of) Sockets/pipes: Communication with different computers/same computer for the multiplayer experience.